 2) Work experience

-The recruiter will ask you about the work experience that you have mentioned on your CV.
+You will be asked about the work experience that you have mentioned on your CV.
 They’ll be keen to establish how well suited you are for the analyst programme, and will evaluate this by assessing the knowledge and skills you can show you have developed in a professional environment.

 As well as emphasising any finance internships, which will show you have worked in an environment similar to MUFG’s and are interested in finance, discuss your other jobs.
 For example, maybe you worked your way up to supervisor at a fashion retailer; this would demonstrate your commitment and leadership potential (attributes MUFG looks for).